 Phugtal Monastery or Phugtal Gompa is housed in the remotest corner of Lungnak Valley in the south-eastern region of Zanskar Valley, Ladakh.
 Also, often termed as Phuktal Monastery, it is one of the most enchanting sites up there in the entire region.

-The fact of it being built into or around a natural cave in the cliffside, like a honeycomb, adds all the more fascination to the trek of Phugtal Monastery.
-Hence, it is also widely popular by the name of “cave monastery”.
-The remote location of Phugtal monastery leaves you with nothing but all the peace and solitude you can ask from the mother nature.
+The fact of it being built into or around a natural cave in the cliffside, like a honeycomb, adds all the more fascination to the trip to Phugtal Monastery.
+Hence, it is also widely popular by the name of “cave monastery.”
+The remote location of the Phugtal monastery leaves you with nothing but all the peace and solitude you can ask from mother nature.

-About Phugtal Monastery
+Phugtal Monastery Facts